Active Military Protecting Your Family's Interests for three decades Get A Consultation

 Other benefits under the USFSPA that are available depend on the former spouse’s category.
 A spouse that passes the 20/20/20 test (the military member has completed at least 20 years of creditable service; the spouse has been married to the military member for at least 20 years at date of final decree of divorce; and the period of marriage overlaps the period of creditable service by at least 20 years) can receive commissary and PX privileges and full medical benefits.
 These benefits will be suspended if the spouse remarries; however, they will be revived if the subsequent marriage is terminated.
 A 20/20/15 spouse (at least 15 years of overlap between the marriage and the creditable service) may be entitled to full military medical benefits for a one-year period after which the spouse may purchase a DOD-negotiated conversion health policy.
 These benefits will be suspended if the spouse remarries and will not be revived unless the subsequent marriage is annulled.
 Former spouses of military members or retirees may have additional benefits under the Survivor’s Benefit Plan (SBP), certain separation incentive programs, and in certain domestic abuse situations.

-Survivor Benefit Plans
+Understanding Survivor Benefit Plans for Military Families

 A Survivor Benefit Plan (SBP) is a plan whereby a portion of a military retiree’s pay is paid to a named beneficiary.
 Without this plan, all retired pay ceases upon the death of a military retiree.
 The decision whether or not to elect an SBP is made at the time of retirement and generally cannot be changed.
 If a court orders a service member to provide an SBP to a former spouse as part of a divorce settlement and the service member fails to make the required election, the service member will be deemed to have made the election if the service finance center receives a written request form from the former spouse.
 If the former spouse has obtained an order for SBP coverage, the former spouse must submit their request to the service center within one year of the date of the court order.

-Military Custody Laws in Pennsylvania
+Navigating Military Custody Laws in Pennsylvania

 In Pennsylvania, there are specific laws relating to custody proceedings for active members of the United States military, found under 51 Pa.C.S. §4109.
 Under these laws, a court cannot enter an Order that affects custody while one of the parties is deployed as part of a contingency operation.
 However, a Pennsylvania Family Court Judge can enter a temporary custody Order while a party is deployed, but that Order will terminate once the service member returns home.
 Deployment time cannot be counted against military personnel when it comes to deciding the best interest of the child.
 Similarly, absence from court proceedings due to deployment will not be held against a service member.

-Contact Our Pa Military Divorce Lawyers’ Office
+Contact Our Pittsburgh Military Divorce Lawyers Today

 Contact our PA military divorce law firm to schedule an appointment to speak with one of our experienced Pittsburgh military divorce lawyers.
 You may also telephone us at (412) 231-9786 or toll-free at 1-844-827-4529.
 Our Pittsburgh office is open Monday through Friday from 8:00 a.m. – 5:00 p.m.
 Eastern Standard Time and evenings by appointment.